HaaaSiiiib/Shortest-path-simulator/README.md

 the path A* finds may not always be the optimal one.

-Here are some examples of simulating the shortest path with help of respective algorithm.
+Here are some examples of simulating the shortest path with the help of the respective algorithm.

 ### BFS Algorithm simulation on the grid